Assault weapon, ammo restrictions are needed

 Twenty babies were slaughtered in Connecticut by a coward with weapons he shouldn't have gotten his hands on.
 This is a turning point for sensible restrictions on weaponry and a reasonable amount of firepower.

 Some advocate no changes to gun laws and magazine clips with multiple rounds, citing the Second Amendment (which I heartily support) gives us the right to bear arms.
 Surely, the Founding Fathers never envisioned 21st century weaponry.

 There must be a reasonable interpretation of the Second Amendment.
 For you slippery-slope types, if they ever tried to completely ban firearms, I'd be just as vociferous on your side.

 McCain is rolling in his ignorance

-Sen. John McCain may be reveling in the success of his meanness, but he is also rolling
+Sen. John McCain may be reveling in the success of his meanness, but he is also rolling in his ignorance.

 Susan Rice withdrew her name for nomination as secretary of state.
 The question is: Where is McCain getting so much misinformation and what is his motive for spreading it?